JustRoxy/picard-lyrics/README.md

 Picard Lyrics is a plugin based on [Picard Sözler](https://github.com/densizengin/picard-sozler) with various additions (and therefore some overhead).

-[lrclib](https://lrclib.net/) is used as lyrics provider.
+[lrclib](https://lrclib.net/) is used as lyrics provider or [lyricsify.com](https://www.lyricsify.com/) as a fallback.
 It's free of charge, and just cool.
 Go check them out.

 ## Features